What’s Open: Washington and Oregon Recreation & Outdoor Guide

 National and State Parks in Oregon and Washington State

-Currently, the majority of state parks in Oregon and Washington State are open albeit at limited capacity.
-Limited overnight camping is available at some sites though reservations are often required.
+Currently, almost all of the state parks in Oregon and Washington State are open albeit at limited capacity.
 The Oregon State Parks and WA State Parks websites provide the latest updates pertaining to the status of each state park, as well as information about how to make camping reservations.

 For additional information regarding Covid-19 restrictions pertaining to recreating in the Pacific Northwest, check out these links.